Making human knowledge stable and accessible to all

 To find this stable knowledge, the first step is to use all the senses to "observe" the universe, just as many scientists do.
 Our primary sense is the eyes.
 We do a lot of observing, but it isn't the only way to gather information.
 We can also "observe" by listening with our ears, as well as tasting with our nose and mouth, touching with our hands, as well as using more sensitive instruments to perform these human functions, and eventually recording all this information somewhere for future reference when we need to analyse the information gathered and find unseen patterns.
 Yet all this is not quite enough to get to the essence of everything we observe.

 The next step is to continually simplify and question this knowledge.
-Ask yourself, what is really important and unchanging in this knowledge?
-And is the knowledge correct?
+Ask yourself: What is really important and unchanging in this knowledge?
+Is the knowledge correct?
 And what is the simplest way to understand and explain the knowledge?
-It is only when we do this simplification and getting to the essence of all knowledge that we begin to discover certain unexpected benefits.
-For example, one such benefit in simplifying things is to cover new patterns not seen before by others.
+It is only when we do this simplification and get to the essence of all knowledge that we begin to discover certain unexpected benefits.
+For example, one such benefit of simplifying things is to cover new patterns not seen by others.
 Another benefit is that virtually anyone with basic communication skills can quickly understand the knowledge, and communicate it well to others, no matter how diverse or difficult it may seem.
-And yet another benefit of the simplified knowledge is that it can save time and money to learn the ideas quickly and easily.
+And yet another benefit of simplified knowledge is that it can save time and money to learn the ideas quickly and easily.

 And the final step is to record the stable knowledge after performing all this work.
 At some point, you are going to need to keep a record of this knowledge for you and others to see and refer back to it, so they may either challenge the knowledge or accept it and teach others if it is truly fundamental.